 - What does the test result mean?

-Liver panel test results are not diagnostic of a specific condition; they indicate that there may be a problem with the liver.
-In a person who does not have symptoms or identifiable risk factors, abnormal liver test results may indicate a temporary liver injury or reflect something that is happening elsewhere in the body – such as in the skeletal muscles, pancreas, or heart.
+Liver panel test results are not diagnostic of a specific condition.
+They indicate that there may be a problem with the liver.
+If you have no symptoms or identifiable risk factors, abnormal liver test results may indicate a temporary liver injury or reflect something that is happening elsewhere in the body – such as in the skeletal muscles, pancreas, or heart.
 It may also indicate early liver disease and the need for further testing and/or periodic monitoring.

 Results of liver panels are usually evaluated together.
-Several sets of results from tests performed over a few days or weeks are often assessed together to determine if a pattern is present.
-Each person will have a unique set of test results that will typically change over time.
-A healthcare practitioner evaluates the combination of liver test results to gain clues about the underlying condition.
-Often, further testing is necessary to determine what is causing the liver damage and/or disease.
+Several sets of results from tests performed over a few days or weeks are often assessed together to determine if there is a pattern.
+Your healthcare practitioner will evaluate the combination of liver test results to gain clues about the underlying condition.
+Often, further testing is necessary to determine the cause of the liver damage and/or disease.

-This table shows examples of some combinations of results that may be seen in certain types of liver conditions or diseases.
+The following table summarizes some combinations of results that may be seen in certain types of liver conditions or diseases.

-Type of liver condition or disease Bilirubin ALT and AST ALP Albumin PT Acute liver damage (due, for example, to infection, toxins or drugs, etc.) Normal or increased usually after ALT and AST are already increased Usually greatly increased (> 10 times); ALT is usually higher than AST Normal or only moderately increased Normal Usually normal Chronic forms of various liver disorders Normal or increased Mildly or moderately increased; ALT is persistently increased Normal to slightly increased Normal Normal Alcoholic Hepatitis Normal or increased AST is moderately increased, usually at least twice the level of ALT Normal or moderately increased Normal Normal Cirrhosis May be increased but this usually occurs later in the disease AST is usually higher than ALT but levels are usually lower than in alcoholic disease Normal or increased Normal or decreased Usually prolonged Bile duct obstruction, cholestasis Normal or increased; increased in complete obstruction Normal to moderately increased Increased; often greater than 4 times what is normal Usually normal but if the disease is chronic, levels may decrease Usually normal Cancer that has spread to the liver (metastasized) Usually normal Normal or slightly increased Usually greatly increased Normal Normal Cancer originating in the liver (hepatocellular carcinoma, HCC) May be increased, especially if the disease has progressed AST higher than ALT but levels lower than that seen in alcoholic disease Normal or increased Normal or decreased Usually prolonged Autoimmune Normal or increased Moderately increased; ALT usually higher than AST Normal or slightly increased Usually decreased Normal
+Type of liver condition or disease Bilirubin ALT and AST ALP Albumin PT Acute liver damage (due, for example, to infection, toxins or drugs, etc.) Normal or increased usually after ALT and AST are already increased Usually greatly increased (8-50 times the upper reference limit); ALT is usually higher than AST Normal or only moderately increased (less than 3 times the upper limit) Normal Usually normal Chronic forms of various liver disorders Normal or increased Mildly or moderately increased; ALT is persistently increased Normal to slightly increased Normal Normal Alcoholic Hepatitis Normal or increased AST is moderately increased (less than 8 times the upper limit), usually at least twice the level of ALT Normal or moderately increased Normal Normal Cirrhosis May be increased but this usually occurs later in the disease AST is usually higher than ALT but levels are usually lower than in alcoholic disease Normal or increased Normal or decreased Usually prolonged Bile duct obstruction, cholestasis Normal or increased; increased in complete obstruction Normal to moderately increased Increased; often greater than 4 times what is normal Usually normal but if the disease is chronic, levels may decrease Usually normal Cancer that has spread to the liver (metastasized) Usually normal Normal or slightly increased Usually greatly increased Normal Normal Cancer originating in the liver (hepatocellular carcinoma, HCC) May be increased, especially if the disease has progressed AST higher than ALT but levels lower than that seen in alcoholic disease Normal or increased Normal or decreased Usually prolonged Autoimmune Normal or increased Moderately increased; ALT usually higher than AST Normal or slightly increased Usually decreased Normal

-If a person is taking drugs that may affect their liver, then abnormal test results may indicate a need to reevaluate the dosage or choice of medication.
-When a person with liver disease is being monitored, then the healthcare practitioner will evaluate the results of the liver panel together to determine if liver function or damage is worsening or improving.
-For example, increasingly abnormal bilirubin, albumin, and/or PT may indicate a deterioration in liver function, while stable or improving results of these tests may indicate liver function preservation or improvement.
+If you take medications that may affect your liver, then abnormal test results may indicate a need to reevaluate the dose or choice of medication.
+When your liver disease is being monitored over time, then your healthcare practitioner will evaluate the results of the liver panel together to determine if liver function or damage is worsening or improving.
+For example, increasingly abnormal bilirubin, albumin, and/or PT may indicate a deterioration in liver function, while stable or improving results of these tests may indicate that liver function is stable or improving.